adrhumphreys/jar.blog/content/posts/logging-json-silverstripe.md

 }
 ```

-It's also at this point that you could create a `DataObject` that also records the queue snapshot for later referring to in the CMS or for reporting on the health of the queue (You could use the [enivornment check package](https://github.com/silverstripe/silverstripe-environmentcheck))
+It's also at this point that you could create a `DataObject` that also records the queue snapshot for later referring to in the CMS or for reporting on the health of the queue (You could use the [environment check package](https://github.com/silverstripe/silverstripe-environmentcheck))

 With this we now have the data being logged in Greylogs and accessible in there.